dusktreader/smart-letters/README.md

 The `smart-letters` program stores its configuration in a file so that it can use the same settings for many runs without having a super-cluttered command line.
 You can check out the location where the config file is saved in the `config.py` module.

+## Rendering

+If you already have a Markdown letter that you would like to render to PDF, you can use the `render` command.
+It will produce the letter by converting the Markdown to HTML, styling it with CSS, and then rendering the result to a PDF.

+There is options available on the `render` sub-command:

+### --file-stem

+By default, `render` will use the same file stem as the provided Markdown file.
+However, if you want to change the stem, you can use this option.

+For example, if the provided markdown file is named `my-letter.md`, the rendered PDF will be named `my-letter.pdf`.